 Chicago Green Office Challenge Participant

-G/BA is a proud participant in the annual Chicago Green Office Challenge (CGOC).
+G/BA has periodically been a proud participant in the annual Chicago Green Office Challenge (CGOC).
 Through the CGOC, companies earn points by making their office environments more sustainable.
 The CGOC encourages friendly competition among commercial offices and buildings.
 Goals of participation include: